Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Divider 4Wrap Up

-As far as their health and comfort go, the answer is almost certainly no. Unless you have a pure white Beagle, no coat color requires special considerations or is extra vulnerable to any ailments.
+While you may have an aesthetic preference, you might also wonder if the coat color matters.
+Regarding their health and comfort, the answer is almost certainly no. Unless you have a pure white Beagle, no coat color requires special considerations or is extra vulnerable to ailments.

-Outside of your own personal preference, color only matters if you plan to enter your Beagle into dog shows.
+Outside of your personal preference, color only matters if you plan to enter your Beagle into dog shows.
 In that case, you’ll want to find a Beagle with one of the 11 standard colors listed above.

 Featured Image Credit: Sava312, Shutterstock